Snorkeling is one of many fishing styles that bears employ. This behavior is commonly seen on the bearcams, especially in the fall.

 25. Where do Brooks River bears go to hibernate?

 Very little information has been gathered on where the Brooks River bears go to hibernate.
 In the 1970s, radio collaring observations discovered that some of the bears using the Brooks River in September and October made dens on nearby mountains—Dumpling, La Gorce, Katolinat, and Kelez.
 Most dens were between 500-1500 feet (152-457 m) in elevation.
-Dens are usually located on steep, some heavily vegetated slopes.
+Dens are usually located on steep, heavily vegetated slopes.

 Back to Top

 Probably not.
 In Katmai, bears are not known to use the same den for 2 or more winters.
-Most dens that rangers and biologist have examined are partially collapsed by mid to late summer precluding reuse.
-Katmai’s bears are not known den in sites like tree cavities, rock crevasses, or caves that would be more stable.
+Most dens that rangers and biologist have examined are partially collapsed by mid to late summer preventing reuse.
+Katmai’s bears are not known to den in sites like tree cavities, rock crevasses, or caves that would be more stable.